-You’ll also want to think about where to stash that down payment savings.
+You’ll also want to think about where to stash those down payment savings.
 You’ll need to keep it somewhere safe and without a lot of volatility.
-This article includes some great options for place to save your own payment.
+This article includes some great options for places to save your down payment.

 And Don’t Forget Closing Costs

 Too many first-time homebuyers don’t know anything about closing costs.
 These are additional fees and charges you pay at closing when you purchase your home.
 And they can be quite substantial.
 Plus, they’re paid on top of your down payment!